-The deduction an employer is entitled to claim may vary according to whether the employer is a member of a group, employs in South Australia for the full financial year and/or employs interstate.
+The deduction an employer is entitled to claim may vary according to whether the employer is a member of a group, how much of the financial year the employer (or group) employ and the employer's (or group's) interstate wages.
+Employers who do not employ in South Australia for the full financial year will receive a proportionate amount of the deduction.